zxc916684603/ecs/intl.en-US/Instances/Instance purchasing options/Reserved Instances/RI overview.md

 ## Feature release {#section_sfs_frg_vgb .section}

+You can [purchase a Reserved Instance](reseller.en-US/Instances/Instance purchasing options/Reserved Instances/Purchase a reserved instance.md#) in the ECS console without applying for testing.

 ## Comparison of RIs against Subscription and Pay-As-You-Go instances {#section_qv2_nlq_dgb .section}

 The following table compares RIs with Subscription and Pay-As-You-Go instances.